ClockworkNet/wtop/README.rst

 This will put logrep and wtop in your executable path, and drop the default `wtop.cfg` into a location appropriate to the installation (platform appropriate path separaters are used).
-It search for the config in the following order:
+It searches for the config in the following order:

 1. VirtualEnv + /etc/wtop.cfg